CentralValleyModeling/wrims-engine/CONTRIBUTING.md

         - Static analysis completed
         - Test coverage metrics goal met
 - **Other people's branches:**
-  1. Do not push commits to someone else's feature branch; at least not without coordinating with them first.
+  - Do not push commits to someone else's feature branch; at least not without coordinating with them first.
-     1. It is somewhat rude.
+     - It is somewhat rude.
-     2. There could be local changes that the originator has not pushed up yet that you are missing.
+     - There could be local changes that the originator has not pushed up yet that you are missing.
-  2. Instead submit a PR to that branch if you feel you have a constructive change for it.
+  - Instead submit a PR to that branch if you feel you have a constructive change for it.
 - **Branches in general**
     - Do not leave feature branches laying around.
 - **Avoid Git Force Pushes**
+    - See [below](#use-the-force) sections below for details on when `--force` is okay.
     - When possible, avoid the use of ```git push --force```.
 If the option is available, use ```git push --force-with-lease``` (or the equivalent option in the application in use). ```--force``` performs a blind overwrite of the branch on the server, which may sometimes undesirably blast away changes. ```--force-with-lease``` checks the status of the branch on the server first, and if it has changed sinc the last ```fetch``` or ```pull```, will fail the ```push```.

 ### Commits